 Remember making daisy chains as a child?
-Revisit this fun and easy Beading Technique or learn it anew with colorful Japanese seed beads!
+Revisit this fun and easy beginner beading technique or learn it anew with colorful Japanese seed beads!
 Mix and match petal colors to create a beautiful bouquet.

 Print this Technique

 In this great beginner technique we used Japanese Round Seed Beads (we used 4 colors - A, B, C, D of size 8 Japanese Round Seed Beads)